kabelj/AA6XA-Logger/README.md

 - Other fields people may want

 ### Bugs
-If you use this and find a bug, let me know.
-I'll add it to the list, and I might even fix it!
+If you use this and find a bug, let me know, and I'll add it to the list.
+I might even fix it for you!

 Known Bugs:
 - QSOs are written to the SOTA CSV in the order they're in the log.
 The SOTA